 What is t9n?

 Translation is simply the process of converting text from one language (source language) to another (target language).
 It makes a crucial part of the localization process.
+Translation plays a vital role in making content accessible and relatable to diverse audiences worldwide.

 What is l10n?